 What Does Dry Needling Feel Like?

-Usually delivered in combination with other therapies, a dry needling treatment takes 2 to 5 minutes.
-During the treatment, physical therapists certified in integrated dry needling, gently insert tiny needles through the skin to identify the exact source of pain and trigger a muscle response – a twitch or spasm.
+During a dry needle treatment, physical or occupational therapists, certified in integrated dry needling, gently insert tiny needles through the skin to identify the exact source of pain and trigger a muscle response – a twitch or spasm.
 That response relieves pressure in the muscle and initiates the healing process.

-Franciscan physical therapist Jessica Gillespie, DPT, in Lafayette, Indiana, says sometimes the source of pain may be different from where it is being felt, called a referral pattern.
+Franciscan physical therapist Jessica Gillespie, in Lafayette, Ind., says sometimes the source of pain may be different from where it is being felt, called a referral pattern.

 “We use dry needling to identify the source of the pain," she said.
 "The needle will elicit electrical and chemical changes that help the body heal.”

-Dry needling has been shown to be as effective as cortisone treatments and traditional therapies to help reduce muscle or joint pain, encourage healing and enhance range of motion.
-While it’s essential to stay hydrated after dry needling treatment due to fatigue and 24 to 48 hours of soreness, it’s among the safest invasive techniques.
+The dry needle technique has been shown to be as effective as cortisone injections and traditional physical therapy treatments alike in helping reduce muscle or joint pain, encourage healing and enhance range of motion.

-Patients who are pregnant, on blood thinning medications, recovering from recent surgery or have immune system complications may not be recommended dry needling therapy.
+Patients who are pregnant, on blood-thinning medications, recovering from recent surgery or have immune system complications may not be recommended for dry needling therapy.
 Talk to your provider about what’s best for addressing your muscle or joint pain.

 Rehab On Your Road To Recovery